What you can expect on the programme

 • In the workplace your training will focus on your chosen specialty and the work-based requirements of your specialty modules.

-• Mid-way through your second year you will be required to engage with and receive a successful outcome from your Mid-term Review of Progression (MRP).
+• Mid-way through your second year you will be required to engage with and receive a successful outcome from your MRP.

 text